-Many biblical figures experienced deep pain but did not allow their circumstances to define them:
+Many people in the Bible experienced deep pain but did not let it define them:

-- Moses was abandoned as a baby but became a powerful leader.

-- Joseph was rejected by his brothers but ultimately saved an entire nation. - David was disregarded by his family but was still referred to as a man after God's own heart.
+- Moses was abandoned as a baby but became a leader. - Joseph was rejected by his brothers but was later used to save an entire nation. - David was disregarded, but still referred to as a man after God's own heart.

-Your struggle with fatherlessness is not the end of your story.
-Through time, God will help you heal, shape your future, and even support others who are going through similar experiences.
-Father wound in men can be deep, but God's redemption is deeper, offering healing and restoration.
+Your struggle is not the end of your story.
+With time, God will help you shape, strengthen, and even support others who are going through similar situations.